 Leon Kempler AM is involved in various business activities.
 His honorary roles include: President of Museums Victoria; National Chairman of the Australia-Israel Chamber of Commerce; Chairman of the Advisory Council of the National Science and Technology Centre (Questacon); Director of Wonderment Walk Victoria, Director of the General Sir John Monash Foundation; Member of the Board of Directors of Israel Innovation Institute.

 Dr Mark Schembri was appointed to the Board in 2016.
 He is a graduate from The University of Sydney with Honours degrees in Veterinary Science and Science (Veterinary) and also of Harvard University with a Master in Public Health.
 He also has a Doctor of Medicine from the University of Sydney and works as a Senior Resident Medical Officer at the Royal Prince Alfred Hospital in Sydney.
-He is presently the Sub-Warden of St. Paul’s College and lecturer at the Veterinary School at the University of Sydney.
+He is presently lecturer at the Veterinary School at the University of Sydney and was previously the Sub-Warden of St. Paul’s College.

 Mark has a distinguished record as an equine veterinarian where he also serves as a member of the Australian College of Veterinary Surgeons in Theriogenology.